By SHELDON BERMONT/Petaluma Towns Correspondent

 Numark’s prize WWII Harley Davidson, painted olive drab and rigged for combat with a scabbard to hold a Thompson submachine gun, was responsible for the $18,000 sale.
 A dollar will buy a shiny U.S. military brass collar disc that commonly decorated dress shirt collars.

-The store and free museum exist in the downstairs of the tall-ceilinged, turn-of-the-century Levi’s factory building at 300 Petaluma Blvd.
+The store and free museum which has a display of AR-15 Rifles exist in the downstairs of the tall-ceilinged, turn-of-the-century Levi’s factory building at 300 Petaluma Blvd.
 N. that Petersen bought in 2002.
 His wife Cindy operates The Petaluma Collective, an antique store on the street level.

 “Almost every day people bring items into the store and ask if we are interested in buying,” he said.
 “That’s when we go into research mode.
 We’ll try to determine from the seller the item’s known history.